harness/developer-hub/docs/continuous-integration/get-started/harness-ci-intelligence.md

 ## Harness-managed Docker layer caching

-With [Docker layer caching with Harness Cloud](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching.md), Harness can manage the Docker layer cache backend for you without relying on your Docker registry.
+With [Harness-managed Docker layer caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching.md), Harness can manage the Docker layer cache backend for you without relying on your Docker registry.
 This ensures that layers are always pulled from the fastest available source.

 <!-- ## Build Intelligence -->